For a list of FREE Colorado tax sites, CLICK HERE.

 It’s more than money.
-We help families in crisis get back on their feet.
-We help low-income families and individuals to pay their housing or utility bills.
-We serve residents of: Adams, Arapahoe, Denver, and Jefferson County.
+Catholic Charities helps families in crisis get back on their feet.
+They help low-income families and individuals to pay their housing or utility bills.
+They serve residents of: Adams, Arapahoe, Denver, and Jefferson County.

 Good Neighbor Garage works with low income families all across Colorado to assist in finding reliable transportation through donations, government programs and local support.
 They help support disadvantaged families in Colorado by providing a means of reliable transportation to assist in employment success and achieving self-sufficiency.

 At Friends of Man, every dollar contributed by donors goes directly to aid individuals and families in need of assistance.
-Friends of Man was founded to provide donors with the opportunity to have 100% of their gift used for charitable purposes.
 All operating expenses of the charity are paid by the volunteers through their donations to the Institute for the New Man.
 That's why all charitable contributions to Friends of Man are used 100% -- dollar for dollar -- to help those in need.

-Removes the red tape of traditional non-profit organizations and uses the power of the Internet to provide direct and immediate assistance to families and individuals who desperately require a modest helping hand.
+Netwish removes the red tape of traditional non-profit organizations, using the power of the Internet to provide direct and immediate assistance to families / individuals who desperately require a modest helping hand.
 The specific focus of Netwish is how the aid will benefit children, older adults and other vulnerable members of the community.
-Request for wishes are reviewed and applicants who have a request accepted may be contacted directly.
-The donor wishes to remain anonymous and all applicant information and requests will remain strictly private.
+Applicants whose request is accepted will be contacted directly.
+Donors wish to remain anonymous and all applicant information remains private.

 The Hospital Payment Assistance Program Act requires that hospitals make information about hospital financial assistance programs available to all consumers where they will see them - online, in hospitals and in hospital bills; requires that low-income, uninsured Coloradans pay no more than the lowest negotiated health plan pay for that service; and requires hospitals to work with low-income uninsured Coloradans to set up reasonable payment plans before sending them to collections.